Roznn/DEC/README.md

 ## Getting started

-Demo is launched by typing in the command window of Matlab:
+Demo is launched by typing in the command window of Matlab (or Octave):
 > DEMOPCC

 Choice of the dataset can be changed by editing that file header: it is currently set to  process a subset of MNIST dataset